turi-code/userguide/recommender/introduction.md

 Et voil&agrave;!
 You've just built your first recommender with GraphLab Create.

 #### Implicit vs. Explicit data
-The above example included ratings that users gave items.
+The above example included ratings given to items by users.
 In situations where users do not provide ratings, a dataset would instead have just two columns -- user ID and item ID.
 We can still use collaborative filtering techniques to make recommendations.
 In this case we are leveraging "implicit" data about items that users watched, liked, etc., in contrast to the "explicit" ratings data in the previous example.

 Training a model and making recommendations with such data is straightforward.